Arinerron/heaptrace/README.md

   -v, --verbose
-	 Print verbose information such as line numbers in source code given the required debugging info is stored in the ELF.
+	 Prints verbose information such as line numbers in source code given the required debugging info is stored in the ELF.

+  -h, --help
+	 Shows this help menu.
 ```

 For example, if you wanted to automatically attach gdb at operation #3, you would execute: